 Welcome to the Home of the Five County Amateur Radio Enthusiasts!

-In-person exams First Saturday of every Month in Raleigh, NC .
+In-person exams first Saturday and third Thursday of every Month (starting in May) in Raleigh, NC .
 Exam Registration

 powered by Ambient Weather